wighawag/hardhat-deploy/README.md

     namedAccounts: {
         deployer: {
             default: 0, // here this will by default take the first account as deployer
             1: 0, // similarly on mainnet it will take the first account as deployer.
-Note though that depending on how buidler network are configured, the account 0 on one network can be different than on another
+Note though that depending on how hardhat network are configured, the account 0 on one network can be different than on another
-            4: '0xA296a3d5F026953e17F472B497eC29a5631FB51B', // but for rinkeby it will be a specific address "goerli": '0x84b9514E013710b9dD0811c9Fe46b837a4A0d8E0', //it can also specify a specific netwotk name (specified in buidler.config.js)
+            4: '0xA296a3d5F026953e17F472B497eC29a5631FB51B', // but for rinkeby it will be a specific address "goerli": '0x84b9514E013710b9dD0811c9Fe46b837a4A0d8E0', //it can also specify a specific netwotk name (specified in hardhat.config.js)
         },
         feeCollector:{
             default: 1, // here this will by default take the second account as feeCollector (so in the test this will be a different account than the deployer)